Content Creation: How to Create Great Web Content

 But, as you write, film, design, or produce, keep in mind that content creation is a living, breathing process.
 If you notice something is wrong with the angle you decided to take or the content format you decided on, don’t be afraid to take a step back.
 This process should be fluid and may need adjustment as you gain new information about your customers and audience.

-Once publish day finally arrives and you’ve released your content out into the wide, wide world, take a long deep breath.
-But don’t forget that the content creation journey, from ideation to publish, is ongoing.
-A good content strategy has a solid creation process in place, as well as a promotion plan for both pre- and post-release.
+Once publish day finally arrives and you’ve released your content out into the wide, wide world, take a long, deep breath.
+But don’t forget that the content creation journey, from ideation to publishing, is ongoing.
+A good content strategy has a solid creation process in place, as well as a promotion plan for both pre-and post-release.
 Your job as a content marketer is to see every piece of content along its full journey.
-So don’t let the creation process distract from your post-publish distribution and promotion strategy, which are equally important.

-And, as always, learn from your successes and your mistakes.
 Each piece of content you create is an experiment.
 Through proper monitoring and measurement of its performance, you will be able to tell what works for you and your organization.
 Use that knowledge to inform your efforts when you start the creation process anew for your next piece of content.
-And by establishing a set list of KPIs and measuring your content ROI, you’ll be able to prove the value of your content efforts and gain additional buy-in for future initiatives.
+By establishing a set list of KPIs and measuring your content ROI, you’ll be able to prove the value of your content efforts and gain additional buy-in for future initiatives.